mihavo/beacon/README.md

 <br/>
 <div align="center">
 <p>
-  Beacon is a platform for real-time location sharing and geofencing, built using a microservices architecture with scalability in mind.
+  <i>Beacon is a platform for real-time location sharing and geofencing, built using a microservices architecture with scalability in mind.</i>
   <br/>
-  It is primarily intended for use between closed groups of users with mobile devices.
+  <i>It is primarily intended for use between closed groups of users with mobile devices.</i>
   <br/>
-  Partially inspired by Apple's Find My & Google's Find Hub.
+  <i>Partially inspired by Apple's Find My & Google's Find Hub.</i>
 </p>
 </div>

+## Features

+- Real-time location sharing between users
+- Geofencing notifications
+- Scalable microservices architecture
+- Mobile client with iOS (and partial Android) support.
+- Metrics collection via Prometheus & Grafana
+- Log collection via Loki
+- Event-driven messaging with Kafka

 ## Architecture